 Review your marketing technology stack and ensure you're set up for success for the coming holiday season.
 Take an inventory of your current tools and then ask yourself: How well is it allowing you to execute on key marketing trends, such as personalization, automation, targeting, and omnichannel orchestration?
-Does your existing stack support your goals and initiatives for the year ahead, including the next holiday season?
-To help identify gaps, define your use cases early.
+Research the market.
+Look outside your organization at what your current vendor partners offer, what other potential vendors offer, and what your peers and competitors are doing.
+Don't just speak to vendors.
+Talk with independent analysts and to vendor customers-especially those customers you identify and approach on your own.
+Ask yourself: Does your existing stack support your goals and initiatives for the year ahead, including the next holiday season?
+To help identify gaps, define your use cases early. ☐ Does your partner roadmap support your long-term business needs?
+If not, is there another provider that can?
 Do all your tools work well together and support your efficiency and innovation goals?
-Are there other tools that have comparable features that integrate much better with your existing tech stack?
-Are there new capabilities and tools, like Al and customer data platforms (CDPs) , that you want to explore?
+Are there other tools that have comparable features that integrate much better with your existing tech stack? ☐ Are your competitors executing programs or campaigns that your technology does not support? ☐ Is your technology able to keep up with the current market trends?
+Is your Are there new capabilities and tools, like Al and customer data platforms (CDPs), that you want to explore? technology or partner able to integrate with third parties to support the newest marketing technologies and trends?

-"Time management is critical even early in the year.
+"Time management is critical, even early in the year.
 Consider the 'Rock, Pebbles, and Sand' analogy.
 Be certain to get the 'big rocks' of your tech stack in first to ensure success.
 Target the most impactful projects and develop timelines early to guarantee a streamlined ramp up to the holiday season."

-John LillardPrincipal Consultant for Implementation Services, Oracle Digital Experience Agency
+John Lillard Principal Consultant for Implementation Services, Oracle Digital Experience Agency